-We make the following submission to the Australian Human Rights Commission relating to the Application for Temporary Exemptions for three years for the NGR trains by the State of Queensland (through the Department of Transport & Main Roads) and Queensland Rail.
-Our view is this:
+The following submission to the Australian Human Rights Commission relates to the Application for Temporary Exemptions for three years for the NGR trains by the State of Queensland (through the Department of Transport & Main Roads) and Queensland Rail :

 - A completely new product should not be eligible for a Temporary Exemption and none should be granted.
-The NGR should be brought to a state of accessibility and compliance before it goes into service. - A Temporary Exemption for the NGR only rewards poor procurement practice and legitimises a refusal to consult with the disability sector pre-procurement. - The procurement process, and the product procured, are inconsistent with the Objects of the Disability Discrimination Act (DDA). - The Qld Government's dismissal, over a two year period, of legitimate concerns regarding the discriminatory design of the NGR disqualifies it from any credible argument that the NGR's design was an oversight or unfortunate accident. - Material supplied by the Department of Transport & Main Roads (TMR) to the Australian Human Rights Commission (AHRC) confirms that the more discriminatory aspects of the NGR's design, such as the single toilet and guard in car 6, resulted from directions to the Project by the Queensland Cabinet. - No evidence can be located to indicate that TMR advised the Queensland Cabinet or the Transport Minister that the Cabinet direction would result in an unlawful product.
+The NGR should be brought to a complete state of accessibility and compliance before it goes into service. - A Temporary Exemption for the NGR only rewards poor procurement practice and a deplorable refusal to consult with the disability sector pre-procurement. - The procurement process, and the product procured, are inconsistent with the Objects of the Disability Discrimination Act (DDA). - The Queensland Government's disregard, over a two-year period, of legitimate concerns regarding the discriminatory design of the NGR disqualifies it from any credible argument that the NGR's design was an oversight or unfortunate accident, or that there was insufficient time to be rectified prior to going in to revenue service. - Material supplied by the Department of Transport & Main Roads (TMR) to the Australian Human Rights Commission (AHRC) confirms that the more discriminatory aspects of the NGR's design, such as the single toilet and guard in car 6, resulted from directions to the Project by the Queensland Cabinet. - No evidence can be located to indicate that TMR advised the Queensland Cabinet or the Transport Minister that the Cabinet direction would result in an unlawful product.